phasejumpers/phasejumpers.github.io/rules.md

 8. So-called Gunbricks and similar creations reflect poorly on The Company, and are not permitted.
 If you are concerned if your creation counts as a Gunbrick, please consult your other colonists and the legal department at #Gunbrick-discussion.

-9. Please remember that public coms in the system are still subject to the contract, and will be treated the same if you violate those rules.
+9. Please remember that public comms in the system are still subject to the contract, and will be treated the same if you violate those rules.

-## Coms Nomenclature
+## Comms Nomenclature

-This system has two types of coms networks.
-The DISCORD system, and the radio coms network.
-The DISCORD system is used for long term, long form communication, while the radio coms are used for shorter form conversations.
+This system has two types of comms networks.
+The DISCORD system, and the radio comms network.
+The DISCORD system is used for long term, long form communication, while the radio comms are used for shorter form conversations.
 Think of it as the difference between emails and texting.

 ### DISCORD System